Tag: sex trade

 -

-Van Badham’s freedom of speech for some?
+Van Badham’s Freedom of Speech for Some?

 Recent twitter comments on 6th April from Guardian Australia columnist Van Badham in support of the sex trade’s campaign to derail the World’s Oldest Oppression conference being held at RMIT this weekend, have many people questioning if Van Badham has any genuine commitment to freedom of speech or not.
 Van Badham has joined a twitter…